rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 - If you enable a lockdown profile in CDB Root, it affects all PDBs in the CDB.
 If you enable it in an Application Root (App Root), it affects all Application PDBs (App PDBs) under that App Root.
 If you enable it within a PDB, it only affects that PDB.

 The steps are
 - Create lockdown profile
--  add statements to the lockdown profile which are disabled.
+- Add statements to the lockdown profile which are disabled.
-- set PDB_LOCKDOWN parameter
+- Set PDB_LOCKDOWN parameter

-### create a lockdown profile.
+### Create a lockdown profile.

 ````
-conn / as sysdba
+<copy>conn / as sysdba
 show con_name
 show pdbs

-create lockdown profile TENANT_LOCK;
+create lockdown profile TENANT_LOCK; </copy>
 ````

 #### Add restrictions to profile